CTSRD-CHERI/cheri-faq/src/QUESTIONS.md

 `pkg64 rquery %n`.
 Alternatively, you can search for a specific package using `pkg64c search <pattern>` and `pkg64 search <pattern>`.

+You can browse CheriABI and hybrid ABI package repositories at [pkg.cheribsd.org](https://pkg.cheribsd.org/).

 The packages are built using
 [CheriBSD ports](https://github.com/CTSRD-CHERI/cheribsd-ports),